xtuml/bridgepoint/doc-internal/review-minutes/R4_1_1/162_dnt_rvm.md

-x- 08  maj   TL   6        Update to take the model-first approach. x- 09  maj   TL   8        Add unit test section to do build. x- 10  min   CS   6        Add HOWTO/README that explains how to build. o- 11  min   CMcC          Consider how/if we move stuff to open repo. x- 12  min   TL            Document steps so we can do this for 4.2, 4.3, etc. x- 13  min   CS            Anything that is verifier user interface is part of the "editor"
+x- 08  maj   TL   6        Update to take the model-first approach. x- 09  maj   TL   8        Add unit test section to do build. x- 10  min   CS   6        Add HOWTO/README that explains how to build. x- 11  min   CMcC          Consider how/if we move stuff to open repo. x- 12  min   TL            Document steps so we can do this for 4.2, 4.3, etc. x- 13  min   CS            Anything that is verifier user interface is part of the "editor"